 Opening Hours: Lunch 11.30-14.30.
 Dinner 18.00-22.30 daily.

 Getting There: BTS Phrom Phong (exit 2).
 Walk to Soi 24 and take a taxi down Soi 24.
 Don’t go to soi 26 as it’s a one-way traffic system.

 Mrs Balbir’s is an Indian Punjabi style restaurant that was established in 1975 and is still going strong today.
 The vegetarian owner Mrs Balbir is a world-renowned Indian chef and has her own cooking show Bombay Spice on local cable TV.
 The restaurant also runs a popular cooking school.

 The restaurant has a bright classy contemporary style décor with high ceilings and floor to ceiling glass giving lots of natural light.
 The food is excellent though the menu isn’t as extensive as some sticking to the most popular Indian classics as well as incorporating some interesting experimental fusion dishes such as roti bruschetta, stuffed tomato curry, and chicken tikka masala Pasta.

-Main courses range from 150-420 baht and are a good value considering the quality and the decent size portions.
+The main courses range from 150-420 baht and are a good value considering the quality and the decent size portions.
 There are plenty of vegetarian choices and a full bar menu.
-Service is friendly and efficient.
+The service is friendly and efficient.

 There is also a daily set Thali lunch at 320 baht non-vegetarian and 280 baht vegetarian.
 The menu changes every day.